Lucite Purses - Popular Bags of the 1940s

 Suits for women – She created iconic suits for women, being inspired by menswear; specifically men’s suits.
 Jackets were collar-less with fitted sleeves, embellished buttons, and were cut stylishly boxy with an accompanying skirt that was slim-cut and trim.
 Chanel suits were very popular among famous celebrities like Grace Kelly and Audrey Hepburn.

-– Not unlike the ballet flats of today, one of her popular styles in footwear are the two-toned ballet style shoes and the quilted bags with chain straps that both continue to remain a staple in the fashion scene of today.
+– Not unlike the ballet flats of today, one of her popular styles in footwear is the two-toned ballet style shoes and the quilted bags with chain straps that both continue to remain staples in the fashion scene of today.

 Coco Chanel was known to favour mostly black and white colour combinations, especially stripes.
 To date, some fashion designers of contemporary labels continue to introduce replications of her creations, fashion season after season.